There Will Always Be Things We Must Do,

 The personal “Owner’s Manual” you create in The ILM is a powerful tool.

 It helps you stay focused on where you’re likely to find the most fulfillment and add the most value to the world in daily life.

 Still, we don’t want to use this knowledge as an excuse to simply not do things we should do, but don’t naturally like to do.

 When we do, we often cheat ourselves of valuable growth and others of significant residual benefits.

-Here’s an example of a creative trick (An Access Point) I used to make a “drag” task much easier to get through: (and now, it’s a daily habit.)
+Here’s an example of a creative trick (An Access Point) I used to take on a task I had no passion for doing, but turned into something I have fun doing.

 What’s For Dinner?

 My wife always took responsibility for planning and making meals.

 But she works a much less flexible schedule than I do.